IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/08_jQuery_Whats_New_12_1_Landing_Page.md

 ## New Features

-The following table summarizes the new features of Ignite UI™ 2012 Volume 1 release.
+The following table summarizes the new features of %%ProductName%%™ 2012 Volume 1 release.
 Additional details are available after the summary table.

 - [Hierarchical grid GroupBy](#hierarchical-grid-grouping): The grouping functionality available for flat grids is now fully supported for hierarchical grids.